mnk343/Vehicle-Recommendation-System/README.md

 There were many major revisions:

 Aviral: Suggested the change in the form structure.
 Now the main part will consist of outstation, city and in-campus.
 Worked on the outstation part of the forms.
 Worked with Annanya in implementing the query classes and in designing the city part of the forms.
+Implemented the bus part of the city form.
+This will show the next available bus on the basis of the current time and date.
+Part of the discussionon the database.

 Annanya: Made the cab booking algorithm.
 Suggested changes in the database.
 Now the database will consist of a booking table that will hold all the bookings with their ids.
 This with the help of status check box will help in implementing sharing of cabs.
 We will also account for the timings and scheduling of the cabs.
 Now we would also have to delete all the records of the past day.
 Designed with aviral the layout of the the city part and implemented with aviral the query classes.
 Created the log file for the day.